heyfoz/rust-javascript-interop/README.md

 ## Project Overview

-This Rust-based web application, multilingual (EN, ES) and client-side, is developed using the Yew framework.
+This Rust-based, multilingual (EN, ES), client-side web application is developed using the Yew framework.
 It demonstrates JavaScript-Rust interoperability for session ID retrieval from URLs, employing both inline and external JavaScript methods.
+This represents a modern approach to web app development, leveraging both Rust and JavaScript.

 The project also features embedded CSS within Rust in [global_style.rs](https://github.com/ffm5113/rust_javascript_interop/blob/main/src/styles/global_style.rs), showcasing front-end styling capabilities in the Rust ecosystem.

-Compiled to WebAssembly (wasm) using cargo build, it represents a modern approach to web app development.
+First, the project is compiled using cargo build, which compiles the Rust code and its dependencies into WebAssembly (wasm).

+Next, the trunk serve command is used to build and bundle the project.
+This step creates a dist folder containing the WebAssembly (package_name-unique_hash_bg.wasm) and JavaScript (package_name-unique_hash.js) files, packaging everything needed for deployment.

 NOTE: Dependencies and packages may evolve over time.